 - Before you decide to take an income you should satisfy yourself that your Transact SIPP is sufficiently large enough to support income withdrawal and/or you have other assets or income to live on.
-You should speak to your adviser before making your decision. - You can obtain free guidance under the Pension Wise Service about taking benefits from your Transact SIPP.
-See www.gov.uk/pensionwise for more details. - You can take regular income or lump sum payments from your accumulated funds.
+You should speak to your adviser before making your decision. - You can obtain free guidance from MoneyHelper about taking benefits from your Transact SIPP.
+See www.moneyhelper.org.uk/en for more details. - You can take regular income or lump sum payments from your accumulated funds.
 Twenty-five percent of the amount you request will be tax-free.
 The remainder will be subject to income tax under pay-as-you-earn (PAYE).
 You will not be able to do this if you have insufficient Lifetime Allowance remaining.

 - You can arrange to receive regular payments using flexi-access drawdown.
-Any amounts withdrawn will be subject to income tax under PAYE. - Any tax liability will depend on your individual circumstances and it may change at any time. - Normally you will be able to take up to 25% of your accumulated fund as a tax-free lump sum. - The first time you take regular income or a lump sum from your accumulated funds or withdraw any amount of income from your flexi-access drawdown, contributions to money purchase schemes in excess of £4,000 will be subject to the Annual Allowance Charge.
+Any amounts withdrawn will be subject to income tax under PAYE. - Any tax liability will depend on your individual circumstances and it may change at any time. - The first time you take regular income or a lump sum from your accumulated funds or withdraw any amount of income from your flexi-access drawdown, contributions to money purchase schemes in excess of £4,000 will be subject to the Annual Allowance Charge.
 See 'What about tax?' on page 10 for more details. - If you were taking an income from your Transact SIPP using capped drawdown before 6 April 2015 this can continue to pay you an income under the same basis subject to the limits set by HM Revenue and Customs (HMRC).
 This will enable you to keep the full £40,000 Annual Allowance rather than the £4,000 that applies once you take income from your pensions under flexi-access drawdown (see below).
 See 'Your income withdrawal options' on page 9 for details on how the income limit is calculated.
 You can also convert your capped drawdown into flexi-access drawdown. - Taking an income will reduce the value of your Transact SIPP, especially if investment returns are poor and a high level of income is being taken. - Any income you take is not guaranteed and, depending on investment returns, may not last for the rest of your life. - If you take an income rather than purchase an annuity, the 'mortality gain' achieved through the pooling of risk when buying an annuity is given up in exchange for a higher initial death benefit.
 This can have the effect of providing a lower final pension.